spialelo/100-days-of-code/log.md

 #3.
 [Replace With Alphabet Position](https://jsfiddle.net/spialelo/8owuqz4n/) - Code Wars challenge

 ### Day 7: January 9, 2017
-**Today's Progress: Codewars challenges and reading up on gulp some more.
+**Today's Progress**: Codewars challenges and reading up on gulp some more.
 **Thoughts** Worked doggedly at solving a code wars challenge.
 Don't want to go a day without completing at least one challenge and/or working on my project.
 Also made progress with testing out localStorage in jsfiddle: setting and retrieving info.
 Plus put in work on Eloquent JavaScript.
 #**Link(s) to work**
 #1.
 [Reverse words](https://jsfiddle.net/spialelo/t0we84xk/) - Code Wars challenge
 #2.
 [Eloquent JavaScript: Chessbord](https://jsfiddle.net/spialelo/16Lk2ehh/) - EJ Excercise Ch 2.
 No. 3
 #3.
 [Minimum](https://jsfiddle.net/spialelo/gg80f3kp/) - EJ Exercise Ch 3.
 No. 1

+### Day 8: January 10, 2017
+**Today's Progress**: Read a bit more of Eloquent JavaScript during my lunch break and worked on an exercise.
+**Thoughts** Glad I'm making progress in Eloquent JavaScript.
+I tend to start reading it, and the forget to go back to it.
+Planning to continue my makeup side project in both JavaScript and Angular.
+Will review 1-2 lessons on Angular for a refresh, before starting.
+#**Link(s) to work**
+#1.
+[Recursion](https://jsfiddle.net/spialelo/wjz73eLn/) - EJ Exercise Ch 3.
+No. 2